CreativeMayhemLtd/memescreamer/README.md

 This is a **public-facing stub** of the Memescreamer product.

 The full system is running privately, producing real-time audiovisual media at scale.
-It’s already deployed and already working — across podcasts, video, and other experimental formats.
+It’s deployed and working — across podcasts, video, and other experimental formats.

 See it on YouTube, Meta, TikTok, and other short-form platforms.
 Hear it in action at [**Doomscroll.fm**](https://doomscroll.fm) — a live proof-of-concept channel built entirely on Memescreamer.